Haseeb-U/TrainingCalendar/backend/README.md

 ## 7. Summary

-- Put all frontend files in the `client/` folder.
+- Put all frontend files in the `backend/public/` folder.
 - Start the backend before testing your frontend.
 - Use relative URLs for all API calls.
 - Include the JWT token for protected routes.
-- Handle
+- Handle errors gracefully.

+Happy coding!